 Compañía Sharon Fridman

 This Madrid-based company makes its U.S. debut in a program that highlights athletic, adventurous work rooted in contact improvisation, including the captivating duet Hasta Dónde..? and Max Award-winning Free fall.

 On the occasion of their 40th Anniversary, this world-renowned force in contemporary dance returns with a diverse program of today’s leading choreographers.

 Faye Driscoll returns for the second consecutive summer with the newest installment of the trilogy Thank You For Coming.
-Play is a “captivating and complex” (Portland Mercury) collage of gesture, image, voice, and persona where performers ventriloquize, shape-shift, and speak through and for each other.
+Thank You For Coming: Play is a “captivating and complex” (Portland Mercury) collage of gesture, image, voice, and persona where performers ventriloquize, shape-shift, and speak through and for each other.

 Limón Dance Company